Valby Langgade: Notable buildings and residents

 Carl Jacobsen was also responsible for the construction of the Jesus Church located a little further to the west, just off Valby Langgade.
-It dates from the 1890s and was designed by Vilhelm Dahlerup who also designed several of the most iconic Carlsberg buildings.
+It dates from the 1890s and was designed by Vilhelm Dahlerup, who also designed several of the most iconic Carlsberg buildings.
 The church was built as a mausoleum for the Jacobsen family.

 Between the brewery and the church, opposite Søndermarken, is an area of single family detached homes with many large villas from the 1910s and 1920s.
 The house at Valby Langgade 7A (1934) was designed by Thomas Havning and received the Art Academy's Annual Medal.
 No. 19, located next to the entrance to the Jesus Church, is from 1920 and was designed by Henning Hansen.
 It now houses the Danish YMCA (KFUM and KFUK).
-A number houses located on both sides of Bjerregaardsvej have been merged into am eclectic headquarters for the company Edlund, a provider of IT solutions for the insurance industry.
+A number of houses located on both sides of Bjerregaardsvej have been merged into am eclectic headquarters for the company Edlund, a provider of IT solutions for the insurance industry.
 One of them is the National Romantic former home of the painter Frans Swartz.
-The former home of Aller Media-founder Carl Aller is also located in the area.
+The former home of Aller Media founder Carl Aller is also located in the area.

 The square and street Valby Tingsted is the historic centre of what is now known as Old Valby.
 The low house row at Valby Langgade No. 56 – 66 dates from the 19th century when Valby was still a village located outside Copenhagen.
 The oldest building in the area is a so-called rytterskole (cavalry school) from 1722, although it has seen many alterations, which now houses Valby Library (Annexstræde 2).
 The old Valby Forge is located at No. 55.
 The building at Valby Tingsted 3 is the former Valby Børneasyl (Valby Orphanage) from 1874.
-Valby Langgade No. 68-68A is the earliest example of the 5 and 6-story buildings that were built after the merger with Copenhagen.
+Valby Langgade No. 68-68A is the earliest example of the five- and six-story buildings that were built after the merger with Copenhagen.

 The shopping centre Spinderiet, located on both sides of Annexstræde, is partly based in the former buildings of De Danske Bomuldsspinderier.
 The factory buildings from 1905-07 were converted into a mixed-use development by the architectural firm Entasis between 2004 and 2007.
 Valby School (Ved Ovnhallen 6), a public primary school, is based in the former buildings of the Norden Porcelain Factory.